Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2023-09-08_HowToEnhanceDataGridMenuFilter/Index.md

 - Equals
 - NotEquals

 So we definitely need a way to further enhance the filtering capabilities.
-Let's introduce a new `MyFilter` enum which additionally introduces "LessThan" and "GreaterThan".
+Let's introduce a new `MyFilter` enum which additionally introduces **"LessThan"** and **"GreaterThan"**.
 And you can, of course, further extend this to fit your needs.

 ```html|MyFilterExample